Thailand Digital Nomad Visa Guide (2024)

 However, during some parts of the year, the weather can be unpredictable and cause a lot of trouble.

-From September to November, typhoons might occur and bring heavy wind and rainfall that can cause floods and other inconveniences.
+From September to November is the typhoon season, which brings heavy wind and rainfall that can cause floods and other inconveniences.

 To be sure that the weather would be on your side, we recommend you check reliable weather forecasts often.